BorisPolonsky/dify-helm/charts/dify/README.md

 ### Important Notes

 - Make sure to use the same passwords and usernames for the standalone deployments as were used in the built-in versions to avoid authentication issues.
-- The `existingClaim` approach works because it tells the new chart deployments to use the existing persistent volumes rather than creating new ones.
 - Always backup your data before performing this migration.
 - Test this process in a non-production environment first to ensure you understand the steps and potential issues.